 The consecrated general rule in domestic arbitration is that the parties have full autonomy to reach an understanding on how the fees, costs and expenses related to the arbitration may be allocated.
 Lacking an agreement, all such amounts shall be in the responsibility of the losing party, if the other party's claim was admitted on all accounts, or by both parties proportionally, according to the extent to which the partial award was in the other's favour (article 595).
-Except as otherwise agreed, parties to an international arbitration have to cover the fees and expenses of their appointed arbitrator, or split those of the sole arbitrator or the chairman equally (article 1.122), unless they submit the dispute to the Court of International Commercial Arbitration as the 2014 Rules of Arbitration follow the rules applicable in domestic arbitration.
+Except as otherwise agreed, parties to an international arbitration have to cover the fees and expenses of their appointed arbitrator, or split those of the sole arbitrator or the chairman equally (article 1.122).